Lift table

 A lift table is a device that employs a scissors mechanism to raise or lower goods and/or persons.
 Typically lift tables are used to raise large, heavy loads through relatively small distances.
-Common applications include pallet handling, vehicle loading and work positioning.
+Common applications include pallet handling, vehicle loading and work positioning, as well as facilitating assembly operations, maintenance tasks, and product inspection.
 Lift tables are a recommended way to help reduce incidents of musculoskeletal disorders by correctly re-positioning work at a suitable height for operators.
 Lift tables lend themselves to being easily adapted to a specific use.
 They can work in hostile environments, be manufactured in stainless steel and have equipment like conveyors, turn-tables, barriers and gates easily added to their deckplates.

 Use

 Lift tables can come in a vast array of configurations and can be built to suit various highly specialized industrial processes.
+For instance, they are often customized for integration into production lines, packaging systems, and automated warehouses.
 The most common lift table design incorporates hydraulic cylinders and an electrically powered pump to actuate the scissor lifting mechanism.
 Lift tables can also be driven by pneumatic sources, trapezoidal-threaded screw drives, push chains or by hydraulic foot pump when the load is not heavy.
+The choice of drive mechanism depends on factors such as load capacity, lifting height, speed requirements, and the intended environment.
 Lift tables can be mounted in a pit for floor-level loading, especially useful for access by manual pallet-pump trucks and the mobility impaired or wheelchair users.

 Industries that commonly use lift tables include woodworking, upholstered furniture manufacturing, metalworking, paper, printing and publishing, warehousing and distribution, heavy machinery and transportation.